Dethklok: Toki Wartooth

 Toki Wartooth is Dethklok's rhythm guitarist.
 He typically played a Gibson Flying V, but has switched to the Brendon Small "Snow Falcon" V for the fourth season.
 A native of "an abandoned town near Lillehammer", Norway, he was forced to constantly perform manual labor by his abusive cultist parents.
 He has a distinct accent and often inappropriately pluralizes words, but refers to Pickles as "Pickle".
+Like Skwisgaar, his fellow Scandinavian, he often says "am" instead of "is" (usually with an "s" on the end, such as "he ams incapable.")
 Visually, he has a distinct Fu Manchu moustache, long brown hair, and very pale blue eyes.
 He is also shown to be extremely physically fit, in stark contrast to the rest of his bandmates.

 Toki is the only Dethklok member with no prior band experience, as well as the only one not with the band in its initial form, having been chosen to replace the violent and egomaniacal Magnus Hammersmith.
 Small explains Toki's relationship with Skwisgaar as "...Norwegian to Skwisgaar's Swedish, pompous attitude.
 And, again, a second-class citizen in the same band", and compared his guitar playing style to that of Iron Maiden.

-In contrast to the deep cynicism, grim outlook, promiscuity, and alcohol abuse of the other band members, Toki's character is generally childlike, innocent, and good-natured.
+In contrast to the deep cynicism, grim outlook, promiscuity, and alcohol abuse of the other band members, Toki's character is generally childlike, innocent, and good-natured, yet traumatized and can be quite violent when pushed too far.
 He has a boyish bedroom complete with action figures, stuffed animals, and wall posters, and a prominent hobby of his is building model planes.
-He is a Type 2 diabetic and requires insulin shots.
+He is a type 2 diabetic and requires insulin shots.
+One of his more bizarre traits is a hysterical phobia of antique coins.

 A recurring plot point is the death of people Toki grows fond of, including a guitar teacher and his father; the Tribunal has described him as an "angel of death".
 Any living being that gets close to Toki (with the exception of Dr. Rockso, Charles and his bandmates) tends to die after a brief period of time.